MedicodiBiscotti/biscottiCFG/README.md

 **Eureka teleport**

 If you enable a setting called `eureka_1` then hitting `B` will teleport you to your spawn using the Eureka Effect.
-Holding `SHIFT` while pressing `B` (`SHIFT + B`) will teleport you to your teleporter exit instead.
+Holding `SHIFT` (or `CTRL` if `shiftcrouch` is active (which it is by default)) while pressing `B` (`SHIFT/CTRL + B`) will teleport you to your teleporter exit instead.
 This setting is enabled by default so you don't have to worry about enabling the setting whenever you wish to use the Eureka Effect.
 I only made it into an on/off setting to give the option to disable it if you don't want to accidentally hit `B` and switch to your wrench for no reason. `eureka_0` to disable. `eureka_t` to toggle it.

 Credit goes to [Uncle Dane](https://www.youtube.com/user/danethebrain "Uncle Dane on YouTube") or whoever made it for him.
 I got the script from [this video](https://youtu.be/4ABLluYwt9Q "The Jag Effect Rollout") he made.